Polynomial-time Configuration Generator for Connected Unlabeled Multi-Agent Pathfinding

 \section{Related Work}

-\paragraph{Unlabeled MAPF (a.k.a. \textit{Anonymous MAPF}).} Unlike the labeled setting, the unlabeled variant introduces the additional subproblem of assigning agents to target locations.
-Since the optimal goal assignment depends on the resulting path, these two subproblems --assignment and pathfinding-- are tightly coupled and solved simultaneously.
-The seminal work~\cite{Yu13unlabeled} showed that optimal solutions can be found in polynomial time via a reduction to the maximum-flow problem.
+\paragraph{Unlabeled MAPF (a.k.a. \emph{Anonymous MAPF}).} Unlike the labeled setting, the unlabeled variant introduces the additional subproblem of assigning agents to target locations.
+Since the optimal goal assignment depends on the resulting path, these two subproblems---assignment and pathfinding---are tightly coupled and solved simultaneously.
+The seminal work~\cite{Yu13unlabeled} showed that optimal solutions can be found in polynomial time via a reduction to the \textsc{Maximum Flow} problem.
 However, this flow-based approach often suffers from high computational costs on large instances in practice, limiting its scalability.
 These scalability challenges have motivated the development of fast suboptimal algorithms~\cite{TSWAP23}.

-\paragraph{MAPF with additional constraint.} \mapf typically considers vertex or edge conflicts; however, practical applications often require handling additional constraints due to communication or other limitations; for instance, \cite{Li20} aims for agents to move while maintaining a specific formation, and \cite{Kristan25} conducts theoretical studies on combinatorial constraints on graphs, e.g., dominating set and independent set. \citet{Tateo2018} show the PSPACE-hardness in the case where the edge sets representing the physical and communication features are given separately.
+\paragraph{MAPF with additional constraint.} \mapf typically considers vertex or swap conflicts; however, practical applications often require handling additional constraints due to communication or other limitations; for instance, \citet{Li20} aims for agents to move while maintaining a specific formation, and \citet{Kristan25} conducts theoretical studies on combinatorial constraints on graphs, e.g., dominating set and independent set. \citet{Tateo2018} show the PSPACE-hardness in the case where the physical and communication features are given separately.

-\paragraph{\prbname.} \citet{Fekete21} show \prbname is NP-hard, even determining whether the optimal makespan is two or more, in 2D empty grid graphs.
-This work also shows that $3/2$-approximation of makespan is also NP-hard.
-In contrast to the NP-hardness, there is a polynomial-time, constant-factor approximation algorithm for makespan in \emph{empty} 2D grid environments; however, its practical applicability is severely limited.
-It requires a significant theoretical step and is exclusively designed for obstacle-free 2D grid environments.
-It points out the limits of versatility in complex scenarios, motivating this study for practical approaches.
+\paragraph{\prbname.} \citet{Fekete21} show that finding optimal solutions to \prbname is NP-hard, even in 2D empty grid graphs.
+This hardness also applies to finding a good solution, specifically a 3/2-approximation of the makespan.
+The work also introduces a polynomial-time, constant-factor approximation algorithm for makespan in \emph{empty} 2D grid environments.
+Despite this, its practical applicability is severely limited, as it requires a large number of theoretical steps, has quite a large approximation ratio, and works only under restricted conditions, motivating our study.